camaraproject/DeviceLocation/documentation/API_documentation/geofencing-subscriptions-API-Readiness-Checklist.md

 Note: the checklists of a public API version and of its preceding release-candidate API version can be the same.

-The documentation for the content of the checklist is here: [API Readiness Checklist](https://wiki.camaraproject.org/display/CAM/API+Release+Process#APIReleaseProcess-APIreadinesschecklist).
+The documentation for the content of the checklist is here: see API Readiness Checklist section in the [API Release Process](https://lf-camaraproject.atlassian.net/wiki/x/jine).